Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 The mods you can make will target the "Textures and Materials" skin and iris frameworks.

-For all of the sections below, you first have to select the wanted material in Penumbra's Advanced Editing window and go into the `g_MaterialParameter` part, in Advanced Shader Resources *(in 733+: Material Constants)*.
-Once you're done, don't forget to save your file.
+For all of the sections below, you first have to select the wanted material in Penumbra's Advanced Editing window and go into the Material Constants section.
+Once you're done, don't forget to save your file and redraw yourself to make the changes permanent.

 ### Iris/Skin: Glow Adjustment

-To globally adjust the iris or skin glow, add the constant with ID `0x8F6498D1` *(in 733+: Emissive Conversion)* (it may already be there if editing an already modded material).
+To globally adjust the iris or skin glow, set the **Emissive Conversion** constants.

-- The first value is the global glow multiplier in well-lit environments ;
-- The second value is the global glow multiplier in dark environments.

-Both values must be set to 1 if you just want to have the same result as with the "Textures-only (Legacy)" frameworks.
+Both constants must be set to 1 if you just want to have the same result as with the "Textures-only" frameworks.

 ### Hair: Glow (Emissive) and Glow Adjustment

 To add glow information to hair, you have to edit the multi map.
 The glow information is to be added to the multi map's blue channel, in non-inverted form ("black" is no glow, "white" is full glow).

-To globally adjust the hair glow, add the constant with ID `0x8F6498D1` *(in 733+: Emissive Conversion)*, as described above.
+To globally adjust the hair glow, set the **Emissive Conversion** constants, as described above.

 ### Skin: Hair on Standard (non-Hrothgar) Body

-To add hair information to skin that uses the standard body shader, add the constant with ID `0xD367C386` *(in 733+: Enable Hair Influence)* and set it to 1.
+To add hair information to skin that uses the standard body shader, set the **Enable Hair Influence** constant to Yes.

 Then, add the hair influence information (just like the green channel for the Hrothgar shader) to the blue channel, and add the primary/secondary mix information (just like the blue channel for the Hrothgar shader) to the alpha channel.